- Data Portals

-The next deadline for Large Allocation Requests will be April 7, 2014.
+The next deadline for Large Allocation Requests is March 20, 2017.

 The Request Summary document must provide a self-contained description of your project and allocation request.
 The Request Summary may be no more than five (5) pages for Sections A–D below; Sections E–G should be included in the same uploaded document and are permitted an additional five (5) pages.
 The five-page limit is mandatory for all requests, and it is strongly recommended that you follow the template below to help the panel locate required information within your request.